logo

 Business imperative

-Digital transformation has made it imperative for application leaders to find effective ways to modernize legacy systems.
+Digital transformation has made it imperative for application leaders to find effective ways to modernise legacy systems.
 The biggest challenge?
 Knowing the risk-to-reward ratio before acting.
-For many organizations, legacy systems are seen as holding back the business initiatives and business processes that rely on them.
-When a tipping point is reached, application leaders must look to application modernization to help remove the obstacles.
+For many organisations, legacy systems are seen as holding back the business initiatives and business processes that rely on them.
+When a tipping point is reached, application leaders must look to application modernisation to help remove the obstacles.

-There are six main drivers for application modernization.
+There are six main drivers for application modernisation.
 These are the issues, concerns or impediments that have been created by the legacy application as a result of its technology, architecture or functionality.

 The three other drivers come from the IT perspective, and involve cost, complexity and risk.
-If the total cost of ownership is too high, the technology too complex, or security, compliance, support or scalability are being compromised, it’s time to modernize.
-The best modernization opportunities are those with multiple drivers from both a business and an IT perspective.
+If the total cost of ownership is too high, the technology too complex, or security, compliance, support or scalability are being compromised, it’s time to modernise.
+The best modernisation opportunities are those with multiple drivers from both a business and an IT perspective.

-Finally, choose the modernization approach that will have the highest effect and value to your organization by mapping the seven modernization options in terms of their effect on technology, architecture, functionality, cost and risk.
-Ultimately, modernizing legacy applications means choosing between rearchitecting, rebuilding or replacing.
+Finally, choose the modernisation approach that will have the highest effect and value to your organisation by mapping the seven modernisation options in terms of their effect on technology, architecture, functionality, cost and risk.
+Ultimately, modernising legacy applications means choosing between rearchitecting, rebuilding or replacing.
 Rearchitecting has medium costs and risks, whereas rebuilding or replacing provides best results with higher costs and risks.
 The key is to weigh all options to help identify the extent to which each will have the desired effect — with the minimum effort and maximum positive impact.

 This Studio roundtable was created in partnership with OutSystems.